Guanacaste Airport Transportation

 • Vehicle Type: May be smaller sedans, potentially without A/C or limited luggage space.

-• Language Barrier: Drivers may not always speak fluent English.
+• Language Barrier: Most drivers speak little to no English.

 • Booking Tip: If opting for a taxi, use only the official, licensed ones.
 Have your destination written down.
 For longer journeys, a pre-booked shuttle is almost always a better value and more comfortable.
 Taxilir is an example of a service that offers pre-bookable taxis and transparent pricing.